 I look over toward my fallen companion.
 He looks around seemingly bewildered as he rubs the side of his head.
 I ask if he is okay.
 Outside of a slight headache, he is fine.

-Not wanting to see my friend sans clothing any longer than I have to, I gather his pants and underwear, his socks and shoes, and even his shirt that he turned to rags.
-I hand them to my companion as well as the book, “Here you go, but don’t blame me for the ripped shirt.
+Not wanting to see my friend nude any longer than I have to, I gather his pants and underwear, his socks and shoes, and even his shirt that he turned to rags albeit he wasn’t exactly thinking clearly at the time.
+I hand them to my companion along with the book, “Here you go, but don’t blame me for the ripped shirt.
 You did that yourself.”

-“Thanks, laddie,” he says as he puts on his clothes except for the remnants of his shirt which he tosses aside.
-Hoss places the book in his back pocket and makes sure that it is tucked in firmly this time around.
+“Thanks, lad,” he says as he puts on his clothes except for the remnants of his shirt which he tosses aside.
+He places the book in his back pocket and makes sure that it is tucked in firmly this time around.
 He then scans the yard.
 “What happened here?”

 “Are you telling me that you were actually able to read the words in the book?”